jsmith-sec/jsmith-sec/README.md

 ## Home SOC Lab Series

-Five hands-on labs built on Apple Silicon with a focus on detection, incident response, and threat analysis.
+Six hands-on labs built on Apple Silicon with a focus on detection, incident response, and threat analysis.
 Each lab simulates real-world scenarios using industry-standard tooling.

 | # | Lab | Focus | Repo |
 |---|---|---|---|